Today, young people are mobilizing and insisting that another world is possible. A showdown with our devastating lifestyle is urgent.

 Where the progress in living standards of reconstruction followed World War II in the sixties, 81 percent of workers in the Denmark gave their vote to one of the labor parties, then the picture today is different diffused.
 Not only is the red color generally faded.
 Today, all political parties appeal to all "those who make the wheels turn".

 So, where do we find the social force that can show "that another world is possible"?

 A socialist alternative?

 From the end of the 19th century, and most of the following, the concept of labor was defined by socialist discourse as "a class-conscious, skilled or unskilled man employed in the production profession" (from the book).

 As industrialization became Paris Commune in 1871 a great inspiration for the new large group of workers who grew up.
-But in parallel with a socialist discourse that, as an end goal, had the classless society, developed a non-socialist discourse, which can best be termed a bourgeois discourse.
-In this discourse, the miserable conditions of the workers had to be remedied if revolutionary conditions were to be avoided.
-The goal of the bourgeois workers' discourse was to increase individual work with diligence and striving towards the social ranking.
+But in parallel with a socialist discourse that had as its ultimate goal the classless society, a non-socialist discourse developed, which can best be described as one. . .

 To continue reading, create a new free reader account with your email,

 or logg inn if you have done it before. (click on forgotten password if you have not received it by email already).